Pearson cross-correlation in the first four black hole binary mergers: Conclusions

 Several aspects however remain to be explored in more depth.
 With more computational resources dedicated to the study, it would be interesting to systematically investigate the performances of the Pearson cross-correlation method in the whole catalogue of LIGO events, and excise these data with a multivariational approach of the Pearson cross-correlation estimator (here we have run it by varying either the GPS detector time or the time lag).
 This is especially true of much lower mass systems such as the binary neutron star merger GW170817.
 While analysis of this event is beyond the scope of the present work, we see no fundamental reasons why the current techniques could not be applied there.
 The same method could also be adopted to test the quality of the multi-source fitting necessary to solve the ``enchilada'' problem in LISA data~\cite{Babak:2017cjl}.
 We plan to deal with some of these aspects in future investigations.

 \acknowledgments This work uses open-source code presented in Ref.~\cite{Nielsen:2018bhc}.
 AN and FF thank the Max Planck Institute for Gravitational Physics in Hanover, Germany for support and hospitality during the initial stages of this project.
+G.N.~is partly supported by the Research Council of Norway, ROMFORSK grant, project.~no.~302640.